Best Men's Hiking Shorts of 2024

 Waistband: Snap button closure & second interior button

-What we liked: Large, secure pockets provide excellent storage.
-Extremely durable fabric with great mobility.
+What we liked: Large, secure pockets provide excellent storage; extremely durable fabric with great mobility

 What we didn’t like: Thick, slow-drying, heavy fabric that is not well suited for wet conditions.

 The Fjallraven Abisko is the best cargo short we tested.
 It's loaded with functional pockets that are great for carrying multiple items on the trail.
-We also liked the sturdy construction of these pants.
+We also liked the sturdy construction of these shorts.
 They feel like an investment rather than clothes you buy for a season.
 While they weren't our favorite shorts for wet weather, we think they're great for dry hikes and travel where pockets are a must.

 The Fjallraven Abisko cargo shorts have two zippered hand pockets that are wide and very deep.
-The pants also feature cargo pockets on each thigh that are secured with button flaps.
+They also feature cargo pockets on each thigh that are secured with button flaps.
 The left cargo pocket can accommodate a smartphone or GPS device.
 The pocket is also pleated, allowing it to expand as needed.
 The right cargo pocket is much larger and contains a smaller interior mesh pocket that is perfect for a set of keys.
 There are no back pockets, but you don’t miss them with other highly useful pockets.

 Made from Fjallraven’s proprietary G-1000 fabric, I was impressed with their sturdy construction.
 These shorts are meant to be put through the wringer.
 They can easily handle abrasions or sharp objects, such as rocks or thorns.

-While heavy (they're 11.15 oz), their combination of rugged and stretchy fabrics makes them comfortable and highly durable.
+While heavy (they're 11.15 ounces), their combination of rugged and stretchy fabrics makes them comfortable and highly durable.
 The gusseted crotch helps increase freedom of movement and ensures that the shorts do not ride up in the crotch area.

 I think these two drawbacks limited their versatility.
 I would not recommend these shorts for hiking in wet conditions.
 Fjallraven does have a wax treatment for many of its garments, which is supposed to increase water resistance.
 I just got some wax and will be testing through the wet season to see how it performs over time.